stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 i's transaction set starts at.
 Assuming the history of the payment channel has a single value for m it is computable as, s+(m*i).

-- s_e, the _last executed iteration sequence number_, is the sequence number
+- s_e, the _executed iteration sequence number_, is the sequence number that the
-that the last agreed-to-be-executed iteration i's transaction set starts at, where i is e.
+executed iteration e's transaction set starts at.
 Assuming the history of the payment channel has a single value for m it is computable as, s+(m*e).

 ### Processes